cs-ed/edtech-plan-atorresteach/README.md

 Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
 This should include any software installed as well as any online services.

+* Google Classroom as a learning Management
+* GitHub for e-Portfolios
+* codeHS for students IDE's

 ### Hardware Specifications